MaibornWolff/dcos-airfield/README.md

 dcos marathon app add marathon-deployment.json
 ```

+### OpenID Connect
+You can protect Airfield via OpenID Connect.
+The following steps will setup a keycloak OpenID Connect authentication provider and connect it to Airfield.
+1. Install your favourite version of keycloak, e.g. by running the provided ``docker-compose-dev.yml``
+2. Create a new realm (in this example: airfield)
+3. Create a role, a user and add the user to the role (you have to set the user's password manually)
+4. Register a new client, enable authorisation and set valid redirect URIs
+5. Adapt the provided ``resources/keycloak_example.json`` with the values from Realm Settings - OpenID endpoint configuration and the created client
+6. Encode the created json base64 with ``base64 -wc 0 file.json`` to provide `AIRFIELD_OIDC_SECRET_FILE` or set `AIRFIELD_OIDC_SECRET_FILE_PATH`
+7. Run with ``AIRFIELD_OIDC_ACTIVATED=1`` and `AIRFIELD_OIDC_SECRET_FILE` or `AIRFIELD_OIDC_SECRET_FILE_PATH`

 ## Usage
 Airfield has a simple user interface that allows to interact with existing Zeppelin instances or create new instances with custom options.
 ### Create new Zeppelin Instance